Projection hypothesis in the setting for the quantum Jarzynski equality: Introduction

 \section{Introduction}

 Projective quantum measurement is a theoretically accepted process in modern quantum mechanics.
-For example, it is used in measurement-based feedback processes in the quantum thermodynamics of information \cite{SU,MT,Nature} and in standard quantum measurements in quantum computation \cite{NC}.
+For example, it is used in measurement-based feedback processes in the quantum thermodynamics of information \cite{SU1,MT,Nature1} and in standard quantum measurements in quantum computation \cite{NC}.
 However, its projection hypothesis is widely regarded as an experimentally established empirical law \cite{SUBook}.

 In this paper, we combine two mutually independent theoretical results of projective quantum measurement.
-The first, from Ref. \cite{EPL}, regards the realization of a Hamiltonian process of the projection hypothesis in projective quantum measurement, where the complete set of the observables is restricted.
+The first, from Ref. \cite{EPL}, regards the realization of a Hamiltonian process of the projection hypothesis in projective quantum measurement, where the complete set of the orbital observables of the center of mass of a macroscopic quantum mechanical system is restricted to a set of mutually commuting classical observables \cite{Neumann,Jauch,dEspagnat}.
 The second, from Ref. \cite{JSTAT1}, regards the work required for an event reading (i.e., the informatical process in projective quantum measurement).
 We also propose a quantum thermodynamic scheme to experimentally test these two theoretical results simultaneously.

 Throughout this paper, to model projective quantum measurement, we adopt the ensemble interpretation of quantum mechanics \cite{dEspagnat}.
-Specifically, for a given quantum system, a {\it pure} ensemble means an ensemble of copies of a state vector, and a non-trivial {\it mixed} ensemble means a mixture of copies of at least two distinct state vectors.
-Supposing an eigenbasis of the state space (we take it as the eigenbasis of the measured observable), we refer to an ensemble as a {\it coherent} ensemble when its elements have quantum coherence (i.e., are quantum superpositions of at least two distinct eigenstates) and as a {\it classical} ensemble when its elements do not have any quantum coherence (i.e., are eigenstates).
+Specifically, for a given quantum system, a {\it pure} ensemble means an ensemble of copies of a state vector, and a non-trivial {\it mixed} ensemble means a statistical mixture of copies of at least two distinct state vectors.
+Supposing an eigenbasis of the state space (we take it as the eigenbasis of the discrete measured observable), we refer to an ensemble as a {\it coherent} ensemble when its elements have quantum coherence (i.e., are quantum superpositions of at least two distinct eigenstates) and as a {\it classical} ensemble when its elements do not have any quantum coherence (i.e., are eigenstates).